Sep Ruf: Furniture

 Beneath his architectural works he designed a large schedule of furniture.
 He designed for every house he built and he made different works, belonging to the house and to the inhabitants.
 He used every material and worked with wood, glass and chrome.

 He made steel-tube furniture as well as lamps with basketwork.

-His wooden furniture also begins as natural country style, with a modern and very simple way, as well as his representative tables for bureaus and living with chrome, wood and glass.
-His design is classic and timeless.
+His furniture designs transitioned from using wood to including materials such as glass and metal.

 He designed for living, official areas and churches, even the sacred parts.

 Mostly known he got with the furniture of the living- and representative house, the so-called chancellor's bungalow for Chancellor Ludwig Erhard in Bonn.

 Studies

 The oeuvre of Ruf lead onto several academic studies and presentations about his buildings and his life and work in Germany, Switzerland, Italy and the US.